dojo/docs/dojo/removeClass.rst

 Follows the same pattern as most Dojo functionality by accepting a string ID of a Node, or a DOM Node reference, removing a passed class from the class="" attribute.

+Since dojo 1.7, dojo.removeClass has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of cls.remove in dojo/dom-class.

 =====
 Usage
 =====